rakhundeabhinav/Operators-in-C/README.md

-🧪 Experiment 3: To Study and Implement Conditional Statements and Operators in C++
+🧪 Experiment 3: Conditional Statements and Operators in C++ 🔹 Aim

-🔹 Aim:
-To implement basic C++ programs using conditional statements and operators to solve real-world problems such as number checking, grading, and coordinate analysis.
+To implement basic C++ programs that utilize conditional statements and operators for solving real-world problems such as number analysis, grading, and coordinate positioning.

-🔹 Theory:
+🔹 Theory
-Conditional statements (if, else if, else) and relational/logical operators allow a program to make decisions based on input.
-They are essential for:
+Conditional statements like if, else if, and else, along with relational and logical operators, enable a program to make decisions based on input conditions.
+These are essential for:

-Comparing values (e.g., marks, coordinates)

-Making decisions based on conditions

-Executing specific code blocks when certain conditions are met
+=>> Comparing values – such as marks or coordinates =>> Making logical decisions – based on multiple conditions =>> Executing code selectively – when specific criteria are met

-This experiment involves three programs:
+In this experiment, the following programs were created:

-Positive-Negative Checker
+📌 Positive-Negative Checker
+Determines whether the entered number is positive, negative, or zero.

-Grading System
+📌 Grading System
+Calculates and displays the grade based on the marks entered.

-Point Coordinates (Quadrant Checker)
+📌 Point Coordinates (Quadrant Checker)

-🔹Conclusion:
-Through these programs, I learned how to use conditional statements and operators in C++ to make decisions, check values, assign grades, and identify coordinate positions.
-These form the base of control flow in programming.
+Identifies the quadrant or axis on which a given point lies in the coordinate system.

+🔹 Conclusion
+Through this experiment, I developed a strong understanding of conditional logic in C++.
+These programs helped me learn how to:

+✅ Use conditional statements effectively
+✅ Implement value-checking and grading logic
+✅ Analyze coordinates using conditions

+Overall, this forms the foundational knowledge for control flow in programming.